ItsJonQ/jonquach/README.md

 When you've downloaded all the dependencies, run:

 ```
-npm start
+yarn start
 ```

-The local development website will be available at [http://localhost:8000/](http://localhost:8000/).
+The local development website will be available at [http://localhost:3000/](http://localhost:3000/).

 ## Deploying

-This project is deployed via [Netlify](https://www.netlify.com/).
+This project is deployed via [Vercel](https://vercel.com/).
 Any pushes to the `master` branch will automatically trigger a build and deploy.